Azure-Samples/communication-services-web-calling-hero/README.md

 - Create an Azure account with an active subscription.
 For details, see [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F)
 - [Node.js (12.18.4 and above)](https://nodejs.org/en/download/)
 - [Visual Studio (2019 and above)](https://visualstudio.microsoft.com/vs/)
-- [.NET Core 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
+- [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) (Make sure to install version that corresponds with your visual studio instance, 32 vs 64 bit)
 - Create an Azure Communication Services resource.
 For details, see [Create an Azure Communication Resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 You'll need to record your resource **connection string** for this quickstart.
 - An Azure storage account and container, for details, see [Create a storage account](https://docs.microsoft.com/azure/storage/common/storage-account-create?tabs=azure-portal).
 You'll need to record your blob **connection string** and **container name** for this quickstart.
 - An Azure Event grid Web hook, for details, see [Record and download calls with Event Grid](https://docs.microsoft.com/azure/communication-services/quickstarts/voice-video-calling/download-recording-file-sample).